Aniket965/Hello-world/README.md

 # Welcome to Hacktoberfest 2018 Hello-world :clipboard:
-> this Project aims to help you to get started by using github you can find a tutorial [here](https://guides.github.com/activities/hello-world/)
+> This Project aims to help you to get started with using Github.
+You can find a tutorial [here](https://guides.github.com/activities/hello-world/)

 ## Steps to follow :scroll: